PHILADELPHIA BIO, the flagship annual event in biomedicine and biotechnologies takes place in the Cellicon Valley on June 3–6 this year.

 Alexey Klyuchenovich, General Director, Target Medicals CompanyPersonal photograph.

-This is not the first time Target Medicals comes to BIO Convention.
+This is not the first time Target Medicals have come to a BIO Convention.
 “We have taken part not only in this conference last year, but also in satellite conferences in Europe (Bio-Europe) and San Francisco (Biotech Showcase), where we also presented our new products,” General Director of the company Alexey Klyuchenovich told Sk.ru.
-“We believe that innovative enterprises should not just declare their presence once; they need to be in an ongoing dialog with the industry, demonstrate their progress, meet new people and look for feedback from potential partners.
+“We believe that innovative enterprises should not just declare their presence once; they need to be in an ongoing dialogue with the industry, demonstrate their progress, meet new people and look for feedback from potential partners.
 In addition, being a small innovative company that outsources most of its research, we are constantly searching for contract research organizations that can offer more profitable conditions and a better quality-to-price ratio.
 This allows us to optimize our costs and expand the volume of the research we do,” he says.

 Youssef Hesouani, co-founder and Managing Partner, 3DBioprinting.
 Photo: 3DBioprinting Solutions.

-Another large and successful Skolkovo-based company, 3DBioprinting Solutions, however, makes its debut at BIO this year.
-“3DBioprinting Solutions is a truly unique company, since we conduct our experiments simultaneously in the field of regenerative medicine and in space aboard the ISS (the kind of research the pharmaceutical industry has been interested in for many decades).
+Another large and successful Skolkovo-based company, 3D Bioprinting Solutions, however, makes its debut at BIO this year.
+“3D Bioprinting Solutions is a truly unique company, since we conduct our experiments simultaneously in the field of regenerative medicine and in space aboard the ISS (the kind of research the pharmaceutical industry has been interested in for many decades).
 Additionally, we offer solutions for use of 3D fabric engineering constructs in development of new medications,” co-founder and managing partner of the company Youssef Hesouani said.
 “This is why we have great prospects for developing fruitful cooperation with research groups from around the world and companies that occupy leading positions in the sphere of biotechnology, pharmaceuticals and other related industries.
 BIO 2019 provides us an opportunity to maximize the effects of these meetings.”

 A total of 18 Skolkovo-based startups take part in BIO, says Kamila Zarubina, Director for Acceleration of the Foundation’s Biomed Cluster.
 “This is the largest ever delegation from Skolkovo at BIO,” she says.
 “We will hold two educational sessions, and have our own stand, which will present new products developed by Skolkovo residents.